Political positions of Rick Perry: Official language

+Death penalty

+Perry supports the death penalty.
+In June 2001, he vetoed a ban on the execution of mentally retarded inmates.
+In 2011, during a televised debate for presidential candidates, he said he had "never struggled" with the question of the possible innocence of any of the 234 inmates executed to date while he was governor.

 LGBT issues

 Rick Perry opposes the legal recognition and legalization of same-sex marriage and civil unions, and supported the 2005 ballot proposition which amended the Texas constitution by defining marriage as "only a union between a man and a woman" and prohibiting the state from creating or recognizing "any legal status identical or similar to marriage".
 In 2011, after New York legalized same-sex marriage, Perry stated that it was their right to do so under the principle of states' rights delineated in the 10th Amendment.
 A spokesman later reiterated Perry's support for a federal constitutional amendment banning same-sex marriage, saying that position was not inconsistent since an amendment would require approval by three-fourths of the states.

-In his first book, On My Honor, published in 2008, Perry drew a parallel between homosexuality and alcoholism, writing that he is "no expert on the 'nature versus nurture' debate," but that gays should simply choose abstinence.
+In his first book, On My Honor, published in 2008, Perry drew a parallel between homosexuality and alcoholism, writing that he is "no expert on the 'nature versus nurture' debate," and that gays should simply choose abstinence.
 In 2002, Perry described the Texas same-sex anti-sodomy law as "appropriate".
 The United States Supreme Court's landmark civil rights decision in Lawrence v.
 Texas struck down the statute Perry referred to the following year for violating the 14th Amendment to the US Constitution.

+During the 2012 presidential campaign, he criticized the repeal of the "don't ask, don't tell" policy for the U.S. military.
+In a 2011 campaign ad, he stated: "there's something wrong in this country when gays can serve openly in the military" and later defended the ad, saying he was "very comfortable" with it.
+Perry said using foreign aid as a policy tool against foreign countries that violate the human rights of homosexuals was "not in America's interests" and was part of a "war on traditional American values".